Probing cosmic isotropy with Gamma-ray bursts: A dipole and quadrupole analysis of BATSE and Fermi GBM data: Conclusions

 The robustness of our methodology was validated through controlled simulations of dipole-injected skies, demonstrating that the framework can reliably detect anisotropies as low as $a = 0.09$ for datasets comparable in size to BATSE.
 Moreover, tests with larger simulated samples containing $20000$ mock GRBs confirmed that the sensitivity improves significantly with increasing sample size, with detectable dipole amplitudes as small as $a = 0.022$.
 These results establish the reliability and precision of the adopted method for isotropy testing using current and future GRB catalogs.
 The strengths of our analysis lie in its simplicity, reproducibility, and empirical grounding.
 By relying on spherical harmonic decomposition and Monte Carlo simulations, we avoid assumptions tied to specific cosmological models or redshift distributions.
 Moreover, the use of two independent GRB catalogues adds confidence to the null result.
 However, some caveats remain.
 Our analysis is limited to angular positions and does not incorporate redshift information, which could offer deeper insight into the evolution of isotropy with cosmic time.

 Our findings are in broad agreement with those that report no significant evidence for large-scale anisotropy in GRB distributions \citep{briggs96, bernui08, ripa19, andrade19}.
 In particular, our results align with works that found long-duration GRBs to be consistent with isotropy, and contribute additional support using an updated, simulation-backed dipole analysis.
 At the same time, our conclusions contrast with some earlier claims of anisotropy or clustering in GRB datasets \citep{mesazaros19, vavrek08, balazas99, tarnopolski17}, particularly among short-duration GRBs.
-These discrepancies highlight the importance of distinguishing between GRB subpopulations and ensuring uniform analysis procedures.
-Unlike some previous efforts, our method is validated through controlled simulations with known dipole injections, demonstrating its sensitivity to even weak dipole signals.

-Overall, our findings reinforce the validity of the cosmological principle on the largest observable scales probed by GRBs.
-The lack of statistically significant dipole or quadrupole anisotropies once exposure effects are properly accounted for indicates that GRBs trace an isotropic Universe, consistent with the expectations of the standard cosmological model.
-Future missions with improved sky coverage, uniform exposure, and larger GRB samples will allow for even more stringent tests, potentially revealing subtler deviations that could provide deeper insights into the large-scale structure and evolution of the universe.
+These discrepancies highlight the importance of distinguishing between GRB subpopulations.
+Given their distinct astrophysical origins and environments, these two populations may, in principle, exhibit different large-scale anisotropy signatures, as suggested by several earlier studies.
+If the long- and short-duration GRB populations possess anisotropies of differing amplitudes or orientations, a combined analysis could partially suppress or mask such signals, yielding an apparently isotropic distribution.
+While separating the sample into sub-classes would provide a more physically refined test, the significantly reduced sample sizes particularly for short-duration GRBs and additional classification and selection uncertainties currently limit the statistical power of such an approach.
+Our results should therefore be interpreted as constraints on the isotropy of the combined GRB population, and future studies with larger, better-classified samples will be essential for probing anisotropy in individual GRB sub-populations.